emiliesedziol/python_udemy/README.md

 Once the user has been validated they can enter a word into search.
 The result will display in the browser window.
 The tweets are colored depending on the sentiment of the tweet.

+Screen shot of data pulled from twitter is in the twitter folder, file name 'sample data pulled from twitter.png'